patrickett/probereq/README.md

 # Usage
 Firstly you need to ```sudo airmon-ng start [Interface name] ``` and follow the prompts to get your device into monitor mode.

 After your device is in monitor mode you can use ```sudo python2 probereq.py -i [Interface name] ```.
 Then it will ask if you want "Broadcast probes."
 Broadcast probes do not contain an SSID only a MAC from the device it's coming from.

 The script also creates a file called ```probes.txt ``` in the directory you run the script in.
 It prints whatever the terminal does to a file.
-Just in case you want to go back and look at what you scanned.
+For when you want to go back and look at what you scanned.
-I find this to be easier then saving an entire pcap file.
+I find this easier than saving an entire pcap file.

 # Dependencies
 1. manuf
 2. argparse
 3. scapy